Looking to explore a few coast towns in Oregon? You’ve come to the right spot!

 To continue exploring the Oregon sand dunes, head over to Sand Master Park and try your hand (or feet?) at sandboarding.

 Sand Master Park offers equipment rentals and has many slopes suited for all skill levels.
 If sandboarding sounds too risky for you, rent a sled to fly down the dunes.

 Where To Stay In Florence

-Just walking distance from Old Town, Port of Siuslaw Campground is a great place to set up camp right on the Siuslaw River.
+Just walking a short distance from Old Town, Port of Siuslaw Campground is a great place to set up camp right on the Siuslaw River.